jml-happy/DL-2020spring/README.md

 **This course aims to:**
 * Revise the recipe for machine learning and introduce deep learning
 * Explain what makes deep learning powerful compared to traditional machine learning methods
-* Cover the basic mathematical foundations of deep learning such as vector operations
+* Cover the basic computationsl foundations of deep learning such as vector operations
-* Introduce the various flavors of deep learning such as dense neural networks, convolutional neural networks, and recurrent neural networks
+* Introduce the various flavors of deep learning such as dense neural networks, convolutional neural networks, and residual networks
 * Delve into building, training, and using deep neural networks for solving various machine learning problems such as image classification and protein contact prediction
 * Cover how a deep learning architectures actually work and how to debug

-**Upon completing the course students will be able to (Learning Outcomes):**
-* Learn mathematical foundations for deep learning
-* Learn the major technology trends in deep learning
-* Understand what makes deep learning different from traditional machine learning
-* Understand the parameters in a deep neural network architecture
-* Build, train, and use deep neural networks

 ## Prerequisites
 * CMPSCI 3130 (Design and Analysis of Algorithms) or Graduate Standing in CS